DanCurrie15/React-Todo-App/README.md

 -Click boxes to check or uncheck<br>
 -You can change the text on each line when the check boxes are not checked<br>
--Click remove to delete item from todo list
+-Click remove to delete item from todo list<br>
+-Click add item to add a blank item to the list

 ## Available Scripts